Running Event Mesh Health Checks

 Configuring ACL Profile Properties When Using the Event Mesh

-To successfully use Mesh Manager, the following access control list (ACL) profile properties for event broker services in the event mesh must be set to Allow:
+To successfully use Mesh Manager, you must set the following access control list (ACL) profile properties for event broker services in the event mesh to Allow:

 • Client Connect Default